lzell/AIProxySwift/README.md

 We only recommend making requests straight to the provider during prototyping and for BYOK use-cases.

-Requests that are proxied through AIProxy have five levels of security applied to keep your API key secure and your AI bill predictable:
+Requests that are protected through AIProxy have five levels of security applied to keep your API key secure and your AI bill predictable:

 - Certificate pinning